opuadm/Lebirun/readme.md

 ```bash
 sudo apt-get install gcc-multilib libc6-dev-i386 nasm xorriso grub-pc-bin grub-common
 ```
+(This installs gcc-multilib, libc6-dev for i386, nasm, xorriso, grub-pc-bin and grub-common)
 ### After that, cd to the Lebirun directory and execute "make"
 ### And then you've compiled Lebirun.
 If you want to recompile with your changes, execute "make clean", and afterwards execute "make".
 ### If you want, you can also run ./build.sh in the same directory where you placed Lebirun in.